hlynch/Biometry2020/docs/Week-8-lecture.md

-As noted by Shmeuli, prediction and explanation are conflated in the hypothetical-deductive paradigm of null hypothesis significance testing, because we are saying in essence “If it predicts the data, then it explains the data”.
+As noted by Shmeuli, prediction and explanation are conflated in the hypothetical-deductive paradigm of null hypothesis significance testing, because we are saying in essence "If it predicts the data, then it explains the data".
 Does everyone see why this is the case?

 The critical distinction between explanation and prediction can be seen by looking at the Expected Prediction Error (Shmeuli 2010; page 293), which we will discuss in more detail below.